4shome/webrtc/src/pc/g3doc/peer_connection.md

 PeerConnectionFactory owns an object called ConnectionContext, and a reference to this is passed to each PeerConnection.
-It is referenced via an rtc::scoped_refptr, which means that it is guaranteed to be alive as long as either the factory or one of the PeerConnections is using it.
+It is referenced via an webrtc::scoped_refptr, which means that it is guaranteed to be alive as long as either the factory or one of the PeerConnections is using it.